Ultimate Mortal Kombat 3 (SNES)

 - Songs 14, 15, and 16 are from the MK3 Temple.

 - Songs 23, 24, and 25 are from the MK3 Pit III.
 This is played in an unused stage.

 - Songs 29, 30, and 31 are from the MK3 Hidden Portal.
 This also plays in an unused stage.

-Sheeva was removed from the SNES version of UMK3 in order to fit the rest of the game onto the cartridge, but apparently whoever was responsible for doing so was sleeping on the job, as she wasn't entirely deleted.
+Sheeva was removed from the SNES version of UMK3 in order to fit the rest of the game onto the cartridge, but apparently she wasn't entirely deleted.

-On the title screen, hold L + R and press Start to enter the 8×8 tournament mode.
+On the title screen, hold L + R and press Start to enter the 8 vs. 8 Tournament mode.
 Press Up + Start to randomly select characters.
 Sometimes in this mode, you'll see the random select seemingly select the "E" icon instead of a character.
 That's what's left of Sheeva!
 Here's a YouTube video exploring what still works and what violently crashes.
-Of note is that, should Sheeva be finished by an babality, her baby sprite is still completely there - this is what graphically remains of her.
-Several body part sprites as well as her inflated head sprite also still exist in the ROM as well.
+Of note is that, should Sheeva be finished by a Babality, her baby sprite will appear.
+Several body part sprites as well as her inflated head sprite also exist in the ROM.

 He has Rain's lifebar name, but Scorpion's look and combos.
 He has no special moves or Fatalities.

 What's left of the Bell Tower.
 The screen scrolls just fine, but aside from a few pieces of garbage sprites, there's nothing at all in the level.
 No Pit Fatalities can be done on this stage, either.
-The music is the Soul Chamber's theme from MK3, which also plays in the Pit III stage for the Shao Kahn fight.
+The music is the Soul Chamber's theme from MK3, which also plays in The Pit III for the Shao Kahn fight.

 A very glitchy level that screws heavily with the life bars and such.
 Aside from that, there's no background graphics here either.
-This was the Kombat Temple in Mortal Kombat 3, but in this version the music has been altered to the BGM played on The Rooftop stage of said game.
+This was the Kombat Temple in MK3, but in this version the music has been altered to the BGM played on The Rooftop stage of said game.